yenrab/iron-beam/README.md

 ## Parts
 There are two foci of this project.
 Neither has precidence.
 Both are underway.

 **Inter-Nodal Communication** Increasing the security of communciations between nodes using modern multi-layer security techniques while providing expanded web-wide access to more kinds of nodes.

-**Using Memory Safe Languages** Moving the BEAM code and NIFs from C to Rust to encourage runtime stability and increase security.
+**Using Memory Safe Languages** Moving the BEAM code and NIFs from C to Rust to increase security.

 ## Erlang/OTP
 The standard Erlang/OTP readme follows here